Mexico: Mexican Revolution (1910–20)

-In 1916, the winners of the Mexican revolution met at a constitutional convention to draft the Constitution of 1917, which was ratified in February 1917.
-The Constitution empowered the government to expropriate resources including land, gave rights to labor, and strengthened anticlerical provisions of the 1857 Constitution.
-With amendments, it remains the governing document of Mexico.
-It is estimated that the revolutionary war killed 900,000 people out of Mexico's 15 million population at the time.
-Consolidating power, President Carranza had peasant leader Emiliano Zapata assassinated in 1919.
-Carranza had gained the support of the peasantry during the Revolution, but once in power, he did little to institute land reform, which had motivated many to fight in the Revolution.
+In 1916, the winners of the Mexican Revolution met at a constitutional convention to draft the Constitution of 1917, ratified in February 1917.
+The Constitution empowered the government to expropriate resources including land, gave rights to labor, and strengthened anticlerical provisions.
+It remains the governing document of Mexico.
+The revolutionary war killed 900,000 out of Mexico's 15 million population.
+Consolidating power, Carranza had Zapata assassinated in 1919.
+Carranza had gained the support of the peasantry, but once in power, he did little to institute land reform, which had motivated many to fight.
 Carranza returned some confiscated land to their original owners.
-President Carranza's best general, Obregón, served briefly in his administration but returned to his home state of Sonora to position himself to run in the 1920 presidential election.
-Since Carranza could not run for re-election, he chose a civilian to succeed him, intending to remain the power behind the presidency.
-Obregón and two other Sonoran revolutionary generals drew up the Plan of Agua Prieta, overthrowing Carranza, who died fleeing Mexico City in 1920.
+Carranza's best general, Obregón, served in his administration, but returned to his home state Sonora to position himself to run in the 1920 election.
+Since Carranza could not run for re-election, he chose a civilian to succeed him, intending to remain in power behind the presidency.
+Obregón and two other Sonoran revolutionary generals drew up the Plan of Agua Prieta, overthrowing Carranza.
 General Adolfo de la Huerta became interim president, followed by the election of General Álvaro Obregón.